What are the objectives of the study?

 How long will the project last?

-The study will start in May 2016 and will run until the end of April 2019.
+The study started in May 2016 and will run until the end of April 2019.